AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/markdown-modules.md

 In a Adobe Workfront Fusion scenario, you can use the Markdown modules to convert Markdown to HTML and HTML to Markdown.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).